Cleyton (footballer, born 1983)

 Cleyton Alexandre Henrique Silva (born 8 March 1983) is a Brazilian former professional footballer who played as an attacking midfielder.

 Career

 Cleyton is one of few footballers in Greece to have a dual passport, one of Brazilian and one of Greek which he received on 13 November 2009, after spending seven years in Greece, making him eligible to gain Greek citizenship.
-On 19 September 2004, he made his debut in the Super League Greece in a 1–0 home of his club (Apollon Kalamarias) win against OFI Crete.
+On 19 September 2004, he made his debut in the Super League Greece in a 1–0 home of his club (Apollon Kalamarias) win against OFI.

 AEL

 In the 2006–07 season Cleyton helped AEL reach the Greek cup final and win it.
 He was the club's top scorer in European competitions in the 2007–08 season, including goals against Blackburn Rovers and Everton.

 Panathinaikos

 Cleyton signed for Panathinaikos in the summer of 2008 for a fee of €1,700,000.

 Cleyton started the 2011–12 season well, scoring very important goals for the greens such as a direct free kick against PAOK and a fantastic overhead kick against Levadiakos.